Mushfiqur’s record innings puts BD on top

 Total (1 wicket, 18 overs) 25

-Umpires: Richard Kettleborough (England) and Kumar Dharmasena (Sri Lanka).
-TV umpire: Rod Tucker (Australia).
-Match referee: Ranjan Madugalle (Sri Lanka)
+Match officials: Umpires: Richard Kettleborough (ENG), Kumar Dharmasena (SRI); TV Umpire: Rod Tucker (AUS); Match Referee: Ranjan Madugalle (SRI).

-DHAKA: Mushfiqur Rahim became the first wicketkeeper-batsman in history to score two double hundreds in Tests as Bangladesh built a strong total in their second Test against Zimbabwe here on Monday.
+DHAKA: Mushfiqur Rahim became the first wicketkeeper-batsman in history to score two double hundreds in Tests as Bangladesh built a strong total in the second Test against Zimbabwe in Dhaka on Monday.

 Mushfiqur hit an unbeaten 219 to help Bangladesh declare their first innings at 522-7 an hour into the final session, before the hosts reduced Zimbabwe to 25 for one at stumps on the second day.